superruudje/kick-chat-merger/README.md

 - The extension fetches the `chatroomId` for the given Kick channel name.
 - It subscribes to Kick’s Pusher channel: `chatrooms.{id}.v2`.
-- Messages are rendered into a designated chat container on the page (e.g. Twitch/YouTube chat area).
+- Messages are rendered into a designated chat container on the page (e.g., Twitch/YouTube chat area).

 ## Development Notes

 - Chat injection logic is in the content script and uses a dynamically invoked function.
-- Communication between popup and content script is done via `chrome.runtime.sendMessage`.
+- Communication between a popup and content script is done via `chrome.runtime.sendMessage`.
 - Kick API endpoint used:
   ```
   https://kick.com/api/v1/channels/{channelName}